Food For Chord Thought

-- Do you see any patterns or similarities between the notes in each chord?
+- Do you find any patterns or similarities between the notes in each chord?

 - Play an Open E minor Chord.
 What notes are you playing?
 How do they compare to the notes in the regular E (major) Chord that you played in the first question?

 - Work out the notes of a C Chord and an A minor Chord.
 Again, do you notice anything about the notes in these chords compared to the others?